 ALTER the situation

-If you can’t avoid a stressful situation, try altering it.
+The second stress management technique consists of altering the situation.
+If you can’t avoid a particular situation, try modifying it.
 Often, this involves changing the way you communicate with others or respond to events in your daily life.

 ➢ Take control of your environment.
 For example, if watching the news makes you anxious, turn off the TV.
 If traffic makes you tense, try taking a longer but less-traveled route.
 Make an effort to find alternative ways to approach stressful tasks.
 While this takes some planning, once you find something that works for you, it’ll bring immense relief.